Such a long journey, recalls Lata Mangeshkar as listeners lap up her newest song | Entertainment

 The singer collaborated with Khayyam on songs such as ''Ae dile naadan'', ''Aaja Re O Mere Dilbar'', ''Mohabbat Bade Kaam Ki Cheez Hai'' and ''Phir Chiddi Raat''.
 Mangeshkar said she loves different music styles from across the country and the fact that there are so many languages.

 ''I don't know whether people know this but I like the south Indian style of music.
 I love Bangla music and the Bengali songs that I have sung.
 Hindi music is also there and so is Gujarati'.
-I have sung in all languages.''
+I have sung in all languages and I love all the different schools of music that are there in India.''
 She also recalled her collaboration with the music directors, young and old.

 While Shankar Jaikishan, Madan Mohan, Jaidev, Laxmikant Pyaarelal, SD Burman, Naushad and R D Burman are some of her favorites from the bygone era.
 In the current lot, she gives music maestro AR Rahman a thumb’s up.